 Module guides, sample programs, teaching activities, sample assessment tasks and exam questions and general resources assisting you in preparing programs, units of work and lesson plans.

 The investigating science course is multidisciplinary and develops students' abilities to engage with scientific processes to investigate personal, community and global scientific issues.

-Investigating Science is designed for all students and may be differentiated to suit school contexts. .
+Investigating science is designed for all students and may be differentiated to suit school contexts.
 The course promotes active inquiry and the planning and conducting of evidence-based investigations.
-It provides opportunities for problem solving and making informed scientific decisions.
+It provides opportunities for problem-solving and making informed scientific decisions.
 Students engage in examples and situations that relate to biology, chemistry, earth sciences and physics.
-The Investigating Science course is designed to complement the study of other science disciplines and provides additional opportunities for students to develop capability and capacity in critical thinking, problem solving and to develop and communicate evidence –based arguments and make informed decisions.
+The investigating science course is designed to complement the study of other science disciplines and provides additional opportunities for students to develop capability and capacity in critical thinking, problem-solving and develop and communicate evidence-based arguments and make informed decisions.

 Module resources Year 11

 Module resources Year 12

 Syllabus outcomes and content descriptors from Investigating Science Stage 6 Syllabus (2017) © NSW Education Standards Authority (NESA) for and on behalf of the Crown in right of the State of New South Wales, 2017.